An elementary-only independent school located in Atlanta, serving children ages three through Sixth Grade since 1951.

 The cost of hot lunch for all children at School is included as either part of tuition or as part of the Extended Programs class price.
 All children who eat lunch at school are expected to eat in the Dining Hall.

 No lunches should be brought from home.
-Menus may be found on MyTrinity.
+Menus may be found on the Flik tile in MyTrinity.

-Parents are invited to have lunch with their child during the designated lunch period at the cost of $6 per meal.
-Please call Reception in advance to make a reservation and to ask about grandparent and special friend lunches.
+Parents and grandparents are invited to have lunch with their child during his or her designated lunch period at the cost of $6 per meal.
+Call Reception in advance to make a reservation and to ask about special friend lunches.

-As a reminder, each classroom has a designated daily snack time.
-Please plan to send a healthy snack for your child.
-Please do not send items that are high in sugar, such as cookies, candy, and sweetened beverages.
+Each classroom has a daily snack time.
+Only send healthy snacks with your child.
+Do not send items that are high in sugar, such as cookies, candy, and sweetened beverages.
 During Back-to-School Night, the classroom teacher will provide more specific information regarding snacks.

 • + OUTDOOR LEARNING SPACES